Table of Contents

 Wear a medical alert bracelet

-A great way to inform those around you about a medical condition that may impact you in an expat workplace is by wearing a medical band or bracelet.
+A great way to inform those around you about a chronic medical condition that may impact you in an expat workplace is by wearing a medical band or bracelet.
 Most highlight the issue you have and may direct a first responder to where they can find more detailed information e.g. on a card in your wallet.

 If there is a medical emergency in your workplace, there are a number of steps to follow to achieve the best outcome for the patient.